IADR Heraeus Kulzer Travel Award

-- In addition, entrants can only receive an IADR Heraeus Travel Award once.
+- In addition, entrants can only receive an IADR Heraeus Kulzer Travel Award once.

-- To apply you must select the IADR Heraeus Travel Award and fill out the eligibility requirements when submitting your abstract for the 92nd General Session & Exhibition of the IADR by the January 13, 2014 deadline
+- To apply you must select the IADR Heraeus Kulzer Travel Award and fill out the eligibility requirements when submitting your abstract for the IADR General Session & Exhibition by the October 13, 2016, deadline.

 - This overview must include brief details of their material and methods, the results of the research including details of statistical analysis, and a brief discussion including how the research will affect the field of dental materials.

 All abstracts submitted for the IADR General Session are subject to peer review within the scientific groups of the IADR.
 Once the abstracts which are the basis of an application for a travel award have been accepted for presentation, they will be grouped into the regional categories outlined above and subject to an adjudication process by the IADR Heraeus Kulzer Travel Award Committee.

-The Award is supported by a generous donation from Heraeus.
+The Award is supported by a generous donation from Heraeus Kulzer.